 - Avoid using perfumed bathroom products.

-- Practise safe sex and use a condom to prevent STIs spreading.
+- Practise safer sex and use a condom to prevent STIs spreading.

 - Women should ensure they always wipe their bottom from front to back, to prevent bacteria from the rectum entering the urethra.